-Regulation of Energy Homeostasis

-Regulation of Energy Homeostasis addresses the control of metabolism in health and disease, and how energy balance is signaled among organs.
+Regulation of Energy Homeostasis Regulation of Energy Homeostasis addresses the control of metabolism in health and disease, and how energy balance is signaled among organs.
 Emphasis will be placed on defining regulatory mechanisms and pathways, with particular attention to abnormalities occurring with disease.
 The approach will be interdisciplinary, including metabolic, biochemical, genetic and cellular aspects.
-Term: 4
+This course is also listed as MECLB 570 in the